 Aside from the WCMC, in 2002 a total of 12 of the main developing countries considered mega-diverse gathered in Mexico: Brazil, China, Costa Rica, Colombia, Ecuador, India, Indonesia, Kenya, Mexico, Peru, South Africa and Venezuela.
 This meeting adopted the Cancun Declaration and the so-called Group of Similar Mega-diverse Countries was formed as a body of consultation and cooperation to promote interests related to the conservation and sustainable use of biological diversity, and fair and equal participation in the benefits derived from the use of genetic resources.
 This Group has been joined by other countries over the years such as Malaysia, Philippines, Guatemala and Iran.

-- Overexploitation and agriculture.
+- Overexploitation and

-- The degradation of the soil.
+- The degradation

-- The critical situation of bees and other pollinating species.
+- The critical situation of

 WHAT FUTURE DO WE WANT?